Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ### Setup a Gateway

 In order for Kuadrant to balance traffic using DNS across two or more clusters.
 We need to define a gateway with a shared host.
 We will define this with a HTTPS listener with a wildcard hostname based on the root domain.
 As mentioned, these resources need to be applied to both clusters.
+Note for now we have set the gateway to only accept HTTPRoutes from the same namespace.
+This will allow us to restrict who can use the gateway until it is ready for general use.

 ```
 kubectl apply -f - <<EOF